Country Report for Egypt

 Third cycle examination took place in 2019 (session 34).
 The following recommendations were made:

-“Prohibit all corporal punishment of children in all settings, including the home, and repeal all provisions that defend their use in child raising (Uruguay);
+“Prohibit all corporal punishment of children in all settings, including the home, and repeal all provisions that defend its use in child raising (Uruguay);

 “Enact legislation to prohibit corporal punishment in all settings (Zambia)”